pik-copan/pycopancore/docs/framework_documentation/entity_types/group.rst

 In addition, a group may...

--  have one or several "leader" :doc:`individuals<individual>`
+-  have one or several "leader" :doc:`individuals<individual>`, of which one may be the dominant leader

 -  have a "headquarters" :doc:`cell<cell>`

--  have a network of links to other groups
-   (which will typically interact with the network of personal links between member individuals)
+-  have a network of acquaintance to other groups (which will typically interact with the network of personal acquaintance between member individuals)

 -  act as the current "elite" in some :doc:`society<society>`